ClickCease

 Dangerous Law Keeps Consumers in the Dark About Defective Products

-A Consumer Reports article talks about a decades-old federal law that hides dangerous and defective products from consumers.
-This law came under scrutiny recently after Consumer Reports, by accident, discovered that more than 30 children had died after their parents and caregivers put them in Fischer Price Rock ‘n Play Sleepers and similar inclined rockers.
-The article says Consumer Reports only saw the information about the child deaths because of an error on the part of the Consumer Product Safety Commission (CPSC), which forgot to redact the company and product names in the reports they share.
+A Consumer Reports article discusses a decades-old federal law that hides dangerous and defective products from consumers.
+This law came under scrutiny recently after Consumer Reports, by accident, discovered that more than 30 children had died after their parents and caregivers put them in Fisher Price Rock ‘n Play Sleepers and similar inclined rockers.
+The article says Consumer Reports only saw the information about the child deaths because of an error from the Consumer Product Safety Commission (CPSC), which forgot to redact the company and product names in the reports they share.

 Tragic Deaths

-As a result of the Consumer Reports article and pressure from safety advocates and pediatricians, Fisher-Price ended up recalling all of its inclined sleepers, about 4.7 million of them.
+Due to the Consumer Reports article and pressure from safety advocates and pediatricians, Fisher-Price recalled all of its inclined sleepers, about 4.7 million of them.
 Kids II, another manufacturer of similar products, recalled nearly 700,000 of its inclined child sleepers linked to five infant fatalities.

 Law Works Against Consumer Safety